When someone owes you money, you can quickly find yourself in the personal debt collection business even though you don’t want to be.

 As a rule of thumb, the expense should be less than half the amount you want to collect.

 5. Make Sure the Lawyer’s Letter Goes Out

 The letter must demand payment with a specific amount and date.
 If you don’t receive the payment, send a copy of the lawyer’s letter again.
 Like the first, send this letter certified.

 6. Go to Court

 If the deadbeat doesn’t pony up by this time, go to court and file a small claim.
 You may be able to recoup your costs – ask the attendant at the court.

 If the person who owes you money isn’t a complete dunce, he’ll see that you are serious about collecting the money you are owed and make a good effort to pay up.

 Just by seeing how organized and committed you are, he may get his act together.

 The one last step you might consider is working with a collection agency.
 I haven’t ever had this experience, but I bet it would work pretty well.

-Next time somebody comes to you looking for a loan, send them to a p-2-p lending group like Lending Club.
+Next time somebody comes to you looking for a loan, send them to a peer-to-peer lending group rather than the Bank of You.